aws-samples/cfn101-workshop/workshop/content/intermediate/templates/policy-as-code-with-guard/_index.md

 #### Rule correlation

 Depending on your use cases or business logic implementation needs, you have the option to reference a named rule from within another rule.
-Let's recall the previous example: append, to the `example-bucket.guard` file, the following content:
+Let's recall the previous example: append, to the `example_bucket.guard` file, the following content:

 ```
 rule correlation_example when %my_buckets !empty {